Selling Mineral Rights : A Basic Overview

 Generally speaking, there are two different sets of rights in regard to land ownership.
 There are surface land rights and subterranean land rights.
 The former is the type of land ownership that you are already familiar with, and the latter being all rights associated with minerals that are beneath the surface level of your property.

 Keep in mind, this is indeed a very general definition and that property law can become fairly complex.
 For example, water rights are something that may or may not be included with the mineral rights depending on the specific terms of the lease, so be sure to account for this as you proceed.
 As the landowner, there is no limit to how you can sever and sell your land.
 It’s a much more flexible asset than many assume.
+Additionally, there are 5 separate mineral rights ownership types.

 This separation of mineral rights, surface rights, water rights, and even wind rights allows landowners to divest of their assets in a manner that is best suited to their long term financial and land development goals.